almet/notmyidea/content/code/2024-05-27-github-gpg-signing-key.md

 ---
-title: Setting up GPG signing key for github
+title: Multiple identities and GPG keys for git
-tags: gpg, github
+tags: gpg, git
 ---

-I recently had to create a new GPG signing key and add it as a correct signature for my github account.
-Here is how I did, for future reference.
+I recently had to create a new identity and GPG signing key for my github profile.
+Here is how I did, for future reference:

 ## Creating the key and exporting it

-I created the key in thunderbird, which I use for my mails.
-I did it directly there to avoid having to import it then, but I could also have generated it on the command line.
+I created the key in thunderbird, which I use for my emails.
+I did it directly there, but it's also possible to generate it directly on the command line.

 I had some trouble finding how to export the key from thunderbird, you actually have to open the OpenPGP key manager, select you key and then do "file/export",